dhananjay-pareek/smart-quiz-app/README.md

 ## 🚀 How It Works
 1. The app shows a question.
 2. If your answer is **correct**, it marks the question as learned.
-3. If your answer is **wrong**, the question goes back into the queue.
+3. If your answer is **wrong**, the question comes in end with correct answer.
-4. Game continues until **all questions are mastered** 🎉

 It’s like your personal **smart teacher + revision tool** 👨‍🏫✨

----
-## 📸 Demo Flow
-Q: 2 + 2 = ?
-> You answered: 3 ❌ Wrong → Question will repeat later
-> Correct Answer: 4

-Q: The Earth is flat
-> You answered: False ✅ Correct

-🎉 End: All questions learned!

----

 ## 🔮 Future Ideas